ujjawalyt/BloggingApplication/README.md

 ### Features

-* Users Login Module:-
+* Users Login Features:-
  * Allows users to create an account and log in to the system.
  * Provides authentication and authorization mechanisms to ensure secure access.
  * Manages user profiles, including personal information and account settings.
  * Supports password recovery and account activation processes.

-* Admin Module:
+* Admin Features:
  * Enables administrators to manage the overall system and its configuration.
  * Grants administrative privileges to perform critical tasks.
  * Allows adding, editing, and deleting user accounts.

-* Users Module:
+* Users Features:
  * Allows users to view and manage their profiles.
  * Provides options to update personal information and account settings.
  * Supports user interactions, such as following other users or sending friend requests.
  * Enables users to view their activity history and manage privacy settings.

-* Category Module:
+* Category Features:

 Enables the creation and management of different categories or topics for posts.
 Provides options to add, edit, and delete categories.
 Allows categorization of posts for better organization and navigation.
 Supports searching and filtering posts based on categories.

-* Post Module:
+* Post Features:
  * Enables users to create, edit, and delete posts.
  * Provides options to format and style post content.
  * Supports multimedia content, such as images or videos, within posts.
  * Allows users to like, share, or bookmark posts.
  * Provides features for sorting and filtering posts based on various criteria.

-* Comment Module:
+* Comment Features:
  * Enables users to comment on posts and engage in discussions.
  * Supports threaded discussions to facilitate nested comments.
  * Provides options to like or dislike comments.